ycm-core/YouCompleteMe/README.md

 ### The `:YcmToggleLogs` command

-This command opens in separate windows the logfiles given as arguments or closes them if they are already open in the editor.
-When no argument is given, list the available logfiles.
-Only for debugging purpose.
+This command presents the list of logfiles created by YCM, the [ycmd server][ycmd], and the semantic engine server for the current filetype, if any.
+One of these logfiles can be opened in the editor (or closed if already open) by entering the corresponding number or by clicking on it with the mouse.
+Additionally, this command can take the logfile names as arguments.
+Use the `<TAB>` key (or any other key defined by the `wildchar` option) to complete the arguments or to cycle through them (depending on the value of the `wildmode` option).
+Each logfile given as an argument is directly opened (or closed if already open) in the editor.
+Only for debugging purposes.

 ### The `:YcmCompleter` command